tnware/product-checker/README.md

 ### Requirements:

+- Python 3
 - `pip install requests` (should already be installed if you used Bird Bot)
 - `pip install wxpython` (GUI library for the URL and Webhook manager wrappers)

 # How To Use

+Simply `git clone` or download ZIP of this repository and navigate to the root of "product-checker-master".

+Execute `python app.py`

 When you launch the script you will be given a menu: